johnHackworth/goblin/doc/raspbian_install.md

 ## Dependencies

 Here's a partial list of apt dependencies to get things up and running.
-It doesn't include dependencies that I already had installed thanks to other things running on the .
+It doesn't include dependencies that I already had installed thanks to other things running on my Pi.
 (Ask me how much I want to spin up a completely new Raspbian install to verify this.)

 ```sh
 sudo apt install gcc-core g++ libgtk2.0-0 libgtk-3-0 libgbm-dev libnotify-dev libnss3 libxss1 libasound2 libxtst6 xauth xvfb redis postgresql nginx